lejard-h/chopper/converters/built-value-converter.md

 Build a `BuiltValueConverter` by providing the `built_value` serializer collection.

-To use the crteated converter, pass it to `ChopperClient`'s `converter` constructor parameter.
+To use the created converter, pass it to `ChopperClient`'s `converter` constructor parameter.

 ```dart
 final builder = serializers.toBuilder();